Teoroo-CMC/PiNN/docs/usage/custom_model.md

 forms of errors.
 It helps to apply customized weights to errors, filter them and keep appropriate logs during the training and evaluation phases, see the API documentation for more details.

+!!! note

+    Models created in this way will not be accessible from the PiNN CLI and `pinn.get_model` (they must be created by a `model_fn(params)` call in a python script).
+A mechanism to include custom models might be aviable in a future version